Attack on the Iron Coast: Plot

-With a united group heading into the port, the Germans discover the approaching minesweeper and its commando carrying escort of Motor Launches.
-After briefly stalling the Germans by pretending they are German ships, the convoy is bombarded by the coastal batteries which line the port entrance, but fail to stop the minesweeper from ramming the dock gate.
-As the commandos storm ashore, leaving Wilson on the minesweeper's bridge, it is hit once again, this time with Wilson mortally wounded.
-In the port's facilities a running battle rages between the Germans and the commandos, leading to Franklin being captured and taken to the German HQ.
+With a united group heading into the port, the Germans discover the approaching minesweeper and its commando carrying escort of motor launches.
+After briefly stalling the Germans by pretending they are German ships, the convoy is bombarded by the coastal batteries which line the port entrance but fail to stop the minesweeper from ramming the dock gate.
+As the commando's storm ashore, leaving Wilson on the minesweeper's bridge, it is hit once again, this time with Wilson mortally wounded.
+In the port's facilities a running battle rages between the Germans and the commandos, in which Franklin is captured and taken to the German HQ.

-Brought in front of the garrison commander, Colonel von Horst (Walter Gotell), Franklin is mocked for what the Germans see as a fruitless mission.
-Meanwhile, a German party, led by von Horst's subordinate, Captain Erich Strasser, (George Mikell) boards the minesweeper and heads for the smashed bridge where Wilson, barely alive, notices that the detonating circuit is broken.
+Brought in front of the garrison commander, Colonel von Horst, Franklin is mocked for what the Germans see as a fruitless mission.
+Meanwhile, a German party, led by von Horst's subordinate, Captain Erich Strasser, boards the minesweeper and heads for the smashed bridge where Wilson, barely alive, notices that the detonating circuit is broken.
 As Strasser enters the bridge, Wilson, with his last ounce of strength (and just as Strasser fires at him) places the two wires together, completing the circuit; the explosives detonate, destroying the dock gate.
 In the German HQ, Franklin grins at the Germans' reactions as the explosion rocks the building, and just then commandos storm the HQ and liberate him, killing von Horst and his men.
-Franklin and the commandos depart in the waiting Motor Launches, their mission completed.
+Franklin and the commandos depart in the waiting motor launches; their mission completed.

 Cast

 Production

-Encouraged by the worldwide success of 633 Squadron, producer Walter Mirisch proposed a series of British made films with a military theme having major American stars in the lead that would comply with the Eady Levy requirements and cost no more than US$1 million.
-This film was the first of the series of John C. Champion's Oakmont Productions and began shooting in May 1967.
+Encouraged by the worldwide success of 633 Squadron (1964), producer Walter Mirisch proposed a series of British-made films with a military theme having major American stars in the lead that would comply with the Eady Levy requirements and cost no more than US$1 million.
+This film was the first of the series of John C. Champion's Oakmont Productions and began shooting 15 May 1967.
 The others were Submarine X-1, Hell Boats, Mosquito Squadron, The Thousand Plane Raid and The Last Escape.
-Each of the films was approximately 90 minutes long making them suitable for half of a double feature and had a Hollywood star leading the cast (Lloyd Bridges in this film's case).
+Each of the films was approximately 90 minutes long, making them suitable for half of a double feature and had a Hollywood star leading the cast.

 The film was shot at MGM-British Studios Borehamwood, Gaddesden Place Hertfordshire and Millwall Dock, St Katharine Docks and the London Docklands with special effects by the Bowie Organisation.